cripertrol/prior-project/README.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

-Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) in all contributions.
+Follow the [Contributor Covenant](https://www.contributor-covenant.org/) in all contributions.

 ---